maxal9999/speedometer_testapp/README.md

 ":main" - library for display of the speedometer

 ":service" - service in a separate process for generating speed values for the speedometer

+At the very beginning, it is necessary to specify the path to the NDK in local.properties